 - Visitors arriving by land can bring into Mexico goods valued up to US $50 per person.

 - Amounts exceeding the duty-free limit are subject to a 32.8 percent tax.

 For a full list of personal belongings, visit Sonora Tourism.

-Visitors arriving by plane, ship or bus will be required to press a "fiscal stoplight."
+Visitors arriving by plane, or bus will be required to press a "fiscal stoplight."
 If the light turns green, the visitor will not be subject to a customs inspection.
 If the light turns red, a customs officer will inspect your luggage and your customs form.
 Declare any relevant objects before pressing the stoplight button.

-Items Prohibited to Transport into Mexico
+Items Prohibited From Transport into Mexico

 Do not bring the following items into Mexico: